 Twins' winning streak fumbled away in loss to Rays

-Five innings after Royce Lewis amazed with another homer, memorably destroying a section of a ribbon board where the ball landed, he made a costly throwing error that ended the Twins' six-game winning streak.
+Royce Lewis, always the optimist, plans to remember Wednesday's 3-2 loss to the Tampa Bay Rays in 10 innings for the memorable homer he hit in the fifth inning, destroying a section of a ribbon board where the ball landed.

-The Twins lost 3-2 to the Tampa Bay Rays on Thursday after Lewis fielded a ground ball with two outs in the top of the 10th inning, but his wild throw to first base allowed Randy Arozarena to score the go-ahead run from second.
+The part he plans to forget: A throwing error with two outs in the top of the 10th inning, allowing Randy Arozarena to score from second base as the go-ahead run.
+Lewis fielded a two-hop ground ball and his throw tailed too far to the left, a tough angle for first baseman Carlos Santana as the ball skipped into foul territory.

-Lewis, Max Kepler and Carlos Correa came to the plate with a runner on second base in the bottom half of the inning, but they all came up empty.
-It was the Twins' first extra-inning loss in four attempts this year.
+The loss snapped the Twins' six-game winning streak and gave them their first extra-inning loss in four attempts this year.
+Lewis, Max Kepler and Carlos Correa came to the plate with a runner on second base in the bottom of the 10th inning, but they all came up empty.

-The Twins had already caught a break in the 10th inning.
-After Jorge Alcala hit Arozarena with a pitch, giving him two runners on base with none out, he had a wild pitch that rebounded from the backstop directly to catcher Christian Vázquez.
-Jose Siri, the automatic runner at second base, was tossed out trying to advance to third.
+"This sport can humble you very easily," Lewis said.
+"I'm not going to let that define my day, my year or who I am because it was just unfortunate bad timing. … I wouldn't do anything different about that play.
+I set my feet and made the best throw I could."

-In the fifth inning, Lewis received a cutter over the heart of the plate in a 1-2 count from Rays righthander Taj Bradley, and he drilled it to the facing of the second deck in left field.
+Lewis amazed once again in the fifth inning.
+He received a cutter over the heart of the plate in a 1-2 count from Rays righthander Taj Bradley, and he drilled it to the facing of the second deck in left field.
 The ball left his bat at 109 mph, the hardest-hit ball of the game, and it broke the section of the ribbon video board it hit.

 Literal lights-out power.